JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Monster 1

-- 5 HP, 1 Armor, 14 STR, 11 DEX, Tentacles (Paralysis, blast)
+- 5 HP, 1 Armor, 14 STR, 11 AGL, Tentacles (Paralysis, blast)
 - 9’ Long, 3’ high, many-legged, segmented worms with a ring of 2’ long tentacles around their mouths.
-- A hit by a tentacle causes paralysis for 2d4 turns (WIL save); paralysed victims will be devoured, if the crawler is left in peace.
+- A hit by a tentacle causes paralysis for 2d4 turns (PRS save); paralysed victims will be devoured, if the crawler is left in peace.
 - Can walk on walls and ceilings

 ### Carcass Crawler Larva

 #### Monster 2

-- 2 HP, 10 STR, 8 DEX, Tentacle (Paralysis)
+- 2 HP, 10 STR, 8 AGL, Tentacle (Paralysis)
 - 2’ long pale, jittery, green maggots.
 - Live inside corpses while they mature.
 - Attack if their meal is disturbed; a hit causes paralysis for 1d4 turns.